Suffering from Fibromyalgia can be Disabling:

 If the social security administration determines you have disability insurance coverage, they will then determine if you meet the medical requirements of the program.
 To determine if you meet social security’s definition of disability, the social security administration will use a five-step evaluation process.

 Step two in the evaluation determines whether your condition qualifies as a severe impairment.
-A severe impairment is any medical condition which poses more than a minimal impact upon your ability to perform work related activities.
+A severe impairment is any medical condition that poses more than a minimal impact upon your ability to perform work-related activities.
 As long as your fibromyalgia poses some form of symptom or limitation which precludes you from performing certain work activities, you will be found to meet the requirements of step two.

 If you believe your fibromyalgia prevents you from working, applying for social security disability is likely the right choice for you.
-At the LaBovick Law Group we provide free consultations where we will review the facts of your case to determine if this is the right program for you.
-Call us today at (561) 625-8400 for your free evaluation.
+At the LaBovick Law Group, we provide free consultations where we will review the facts of your case to determine if this is the right program for you.
+Call us today at (561) 623-3681 for your free evaluation.